dsifford/academic-bloggers-toolkit/README.md

 6. When finished, click `Add Reference`.

 #### Adding References Using RIS File
-> Currently, users are able to import entire reference lists using the widely available [RIS format](http://referencemanager.com/training/ris-format).
+> **Note:** Currently, users are able to import entire reference lists using the widely available [RIS format](http://referencemanager.com/training/ris-format).
 This section assumes that you have already exported a `.ris` file from your reference manager, PubMed, or some other web service.

 1. Click the "hamburger menu" icon to open the secondary menu [[1e]](#visual-aids).
 2. Click the `Import references from RIS file` button [[2a]](#visual-aids).